How to Choose a Local Guide in Armenia

 2. Have a short call – This helps verify their language skills and gives insight into their knowledge and education.

-3. Request a tour itinerary – A carefully designed itinerary with clear information often tells you more than online reviews.
-If history is important to you, ask whether the guide can provide detailed explanations.
-Some guides who focus on off-roading or hiking may offer zero historical context.
-Decide what is most important for your trip.
+3. Request a tour itinerary – A carefully designed itinerary with clear information and photos often tells you more than online reviews.
+If history matters to you, ask whether the guide can explain the historical sites in detail.
+Some guides focus purely on off-roading or hiking and provide little to no historical context.
+Decide what’s most important for your trip and choose accordingly.

 From my experience, Russian-speaking tourists often ask detailed historical questions — sometimes even about random plants!
 English-speaking tourists are usually less curious about these details, but it varies.